nanonyme/nanonyme.github.com/_posts/2012-2-6-getting-things-done.md

 yet another software development project.
 Perhaps I just aren't the person to maintain their own blog.
 This is probably my last try at this with Github pages.
 Given Github pages allow you to simply send flat markdown files which can be treated as markdowns, this might just be the thing.

+Given much of the originall material like templates and css files are from http://github.com/mojombo/jekyll, I'd like to point out my thanks in that direction.